BEACON HOUSE HISTORY

 From the beginning, Beacon House was envisioned as more than a half-way house.
-The founders adopted a transitional living model and developed comprehensive life skills programming which prepares residents for a sober, independent life.
-Beacon House has grown its recovery management programming over the years from and now includes an ongoing and intensive clinical treatment requirement for all of its residents.
-As Beacon House has increased its capacity to serve 50 men, it has added a case manager, life skills coach and round the clock resident managers and bring expertise to recovery management with a master’s level social worker, Certified Drug and Alcohol Counselors and Licensed Peer Support Specialists.
-Although the Beacon House started as word of mouth we now partner with inpatient treatment facilities across Kentucky, the department of corrections, and other chemical dependency professionals to provide seamless continuity of care for those needing longer-term recovery care.
+The founders adopted a transitional living model and developed comprehensive life skills programming that prepares residents for a sober, independent life.
+Beacon House has grown its recovery management programming over the years to include coordinating with third party intensive outpatient treatment centers to provide clinical services for all of its residents.
+As Beacon House has increased its capacity to serve 50 men, it has added a case manager, life skills coach and round the clock resident managers and has brought expertise to recovery management with a master’s level social worker, Certified Drug and Alcohol Counselors and Licensed Peer Support Specialists.
+Although the Beacon House started through word of mouth, we now, we now partner with inpatient treatment facilities across Kentucky, the departments of corrections, and other chemical dependency professionals to provide seamless continuity of care for those needing longer-term recovery care.

 Beacon House alumni graduate our program and give back to the community, enjoy better health, develop careers, and return to their families.
 This is the legacy of our visionary founders whose efforts in 1996 started the momentum that continues to this day.